pkhuong/Napa-FFT3/README.md

 The result is the same, but (once the routines are compiled), each FFT/IFFT is about twice as fast.
 Mind the fact that rifft is destructive on its input, however.
+It also only works when the output is purely real; any non-zero imaginary component will warp the real-valued output.

 #### Filter frequencies out during the IFFT